halamah/aspnetcorekafka/README.md

 *Kafka:Message:Default* - specified blocks will be added by default for all message subscriptions overriding any values set in the code.

-*Kafka:Message:MessageName* - specified blocks will be added to messages marked with [MessageName("MyMessage")] attribute only overriding any values set in the code or Default configuration above.
+*Kafka:Message:MyMessage* - properties ans policies will be added to messages marked with [Message(Name = "MyMessage")] attribute overriding any values set by Default configuration above.

 # Producing messages